artambdev/facts-from-the-past/README.md

 ### Font
 - Headings use the Noto Sans font while other text uses the Lato font.
 Both are popular sans-serif fonts that are easy to read and suitable for viewing on screens.
 In case of a failure to load, they both default to the browser's default sans-serif font.

+## Features
+The website has 3 pages and (TODO: put a number here) features across them.

+### Pages
+The three pages are:
+- A homepage that users to the site are automatically brought to, explaining the website's purpose and the quiz ahead with a button to begin
+- A quiz page that contains the interactive quiz itself
+- A custom 404 page that users are brought to when sent to an invalid page on the website, which provides a link back to the homepage and offers a button and a link to return to the homepage

 temp sources

 Presidential photo question: https://wikipedia.com